SoccerNet/sn-reid/ChallengeRules.md

  - Each team can have one or more members.
  - An individual/team can compete on both task.
  - An individual associated with multiple teams (for a given task) or a team with multiple accounts will be disqualified.
- - On both task, a particpant can only use the video stream as input (visual and/or audio).
- - To help the participants, we provide pre-extracted ResNet-152 visual features at 2fps.
- - A particpant is allowed to extract its own visual/audio features with any pre-trained model.
+ - To solve the ReID task, a participant can only use players image crops and labels provided in the SoccerNet-v3 ReID dataset, which means using external information from other versions of the SoccerNet-v3 dataset is not allowed.
+ - Participants can therefore only rely on player appearance to solve the task.
+ - If you have any doubts regarding these rules, please contact the challenge administrators.

 ## How to win / What is the prize?

- - For each task, the winner is the individual/team who reach the highest performance on the **challenge** set.
+ - The winner will the individual/team who reaches the highest **mAP** performance on the **challenge** set.
- - The metrics taken into consideration are the **tight Average-mAP for Action Spotting** and the **tight Average-AP for Replay Grounding**.
  - The deadline to submit your results is May 30th at 11.59 pm Pacific Time.
- - The teams that perform best in each task will be granted $500 from our sponsor [Second Spectrum](https://www.secondspectrum.com/index.html).
+ - The teams that perform best in each task will be granted $500 from our sponsor [Synergy Sports](https://synergysports.com/), a [SportRadar](https://www.sportradar.com/) division.
- - In order to be eligible for the prize, we require the individual/team to provide a short report describing the details of the methodology (CVPR format, max 2 pages)
+ - In order to be eligible for the prize, we require the individual/team to provide a short report describing the details of the methodology (CVPR format, max 3 pages)

 ## Important dates